karavel-io/platform/README.md

 capable of managing itself.

 > :warning: MKP charts are highly opinionated software bundles
 > that are designed to be installed in a certain way.
-For instance, they do not honor
+For instance, they do not always honor
 > Helm's release namespace and instead manage their own Kubernetes namespaces.
+> Also they provide a very small set of configurable values compared to the upstream charts they are
+> based of.
 > If you need more flexibility regarding how each component is installed you should
 > manage it separately using the recommended upstream installation method.